majdmasadeh/reading-notes/class-11.md

 newsletters, e-commerce and other popular website tools (to save you writing them from scratch).

+### Video and audio

+You can review what all the HTML features do in the article linked above; for our purposes here, the most interesting attribute is controls, which enables the default set of playback controls.

+One big issue with the native browser controls is that :
+##### 1. they are different in each browser
+##### 2. the native controls in most browsers aren't very keyboard-accessible.

 # Video :

 To show a video in HTML, use the video element.